#DVpit

 If you'd like to narrow down your search based on category or genre, include the hashtag for that as well (see our list of suggested hashtags).
 Please don't forget to always include #DVpit in every search to make sure you're on the correct feed.

-(e.g. So if you'd like to see YA science-fiction and fantasy pitches, you would type into the search bar: #DVPit #YA #SFF)Q: How do I indicate that I’m interested in being sent a project?
+(e.g. So if you'd like to see YA science-fiction pitches, you would type into the search bar: #DVPit #YA #SF)Q: How do I indicate that I’m interested in being sent a project?

 For Agents and Editors who accept unagented submissions: Please like any pitch you’d like to see in your inbox!For Editors who accept only agented submissions: Please repost any pitch you’d like to receive once an author is agented!Q: Where do I post my submission guidelines?